romainnugou/timeline/README.md

 ### Add your photos

-Update `src/app/data/events.store.ts` with your events and photos name.
+Update `src/assets/events.json` with your events and photos name.

-And then add your image files in `src/assets/img` with the rights folders set in `events.store.ts`.
+And then add your image files in `src/assets/img` with the rights folders set in `events.json`.

 ### Build it